tpetrow-portfolio/Fraud-Detection/README.md

   - Locational profiling to identify typical spending regions.

 - **Integration with PostgreSQL**:
-  - Efficient handling of large datasets using `Dask` for parallelized processing.
+  - Efficient handling of large datasets using Apache Spark for parallelized processing.
   - Data loading and storage using SQLAlchemy.

 - **Testing Framework**: